-The calculated intrusion or deep drilling rate for 2009 was derived from the information provided in Table 5.
-There were 14,173 boreholes deeper than 2,150 feet.
-Applying the formula results in the following: 14,173 boreholes x 10,000 years / 23,102.1 km2 / 100 years.
-This results in a drilling or intrusion rate of 61.3 boreholes per km2 over 10,000 years.
+The calculated deep drilling rate for 2010 was derived from the information provided in Table 5.
+There were 14,403 boreholes deeper than 2,150 feet.
+Applying the formula results in the following: 14,403 boreholes x 10,000 years / 23,102.1 km / 100 years.
+This results in a drilling rate of 62.3 boreholes per km over 10,000 years.

-This is an increase from the 46.8 boreholes per km2 reported in the CCA.
-This number is anticipated to rise for several more years before it begins to drop.
+This is an increase from the 46.8 boreholes per km reported in the CCA.
+The deep drilling rate is anticipated to rise for several more years before it begins to drop.
 This is because of the 100-year time frame used for drilling results.
 As new wells are added to the count, wells older than 100 years are dropped.
-It will be 2011 (interval 1911-2011) before any wells are dropped from the count because the earliest well drilled that the DBDSP tracks was spudded in 1911 while a number of new wells will be added due to ongoing oil and gas drilling activity, thus increasing the rate.
+It will be 2011 (interval 1912-2011) before any wells are dropped from the count because the earliest well drilled that the DBDSP tracks was spudded in 1911 while a number of new wells will be added due to ongoing oil and gas drilling activity, thus increasing the rate.